chriswng/me/week4/readme.md

 Hey you got it actually!!
 turns out you jsut edit the existing code as it opens the data and "data = json.loads(json_data) is the dictionary?

-why are they using index value 0?
+#why are they using index value 0?
+heres why

+Open bracket makes the entire json file a dictionay
+    The values of results is a list [SQUARE BRACKETS] Inside it is a dictionary, thus the first element in that list is the dictionary you're trying to get into.

+    while the content in info is pure dictionary

+stutus_code 200 is OK status